constcuriosity/advent-of-code-cpp/README.md

 Advent of Code C++
 ==================

-All of my Avent of Code exercises written in C++
+All of my Advent of Code exercises written in C++

 Setup
 -----